Fernanda Eberstadt: Writing career

-In 1985, Alfred A. Knopf, Inc. published the 25-year-old Eberstadt's first work of literary fiction, titled Low Tide.
-This told the story of Jezebel, daughter of an English art dealer and a mad Louisiana heiress, and her fatal love affair with two young brothers.
-It takes place in New York, Oxford and Mexico.
+In 1985, Alfred A. Knopf, Inc. published the 25-year-old Eberstadt's first novel, Low Tide, which told the story of Jezebel, daughter of an English art dealer and a mad Louisiana heiress, and her fatal love affair with two young brothers.
+It takes place in New York, Oxford, and Mexico.
 Praise for her work landed her an interview with intellectual William F. Buckley on his television program, Firing Line, where she appeared with Bret Easton Ellis, who had published Less than Zero the same year.

-Her next novel Isaac and His Devils came in 1991 and was again widely acclaimed, described by Library Journal as a "rich novel, full of promise for the author's future".
-Set in rural New Hampshire, the novel's hero is Isaac Hooker, a half-deaf, half-blind, hugely fat and ambitious boy-genius and his struggle to fulfill his parents' blighted dreams.
+Her next novel, Isaac and His Devils, came in 1991 and was also widely acclaimed, described by Library Journal as a "rich novel, full of promise for the author's future".
+Set in rural New Hampshire, the novel is about Isaac Hooker, a half-deaf, half-blind, hugely fat and ambitious boy-genius and his struggle to fulfill his parents' blighted dreams.

-Her third novel, published in 1997 and set in the late 1980s New York art world, When the Sons of Heaven Meet the Daughters of the Earth, recounted the rise and fall of the now young painter, Isaac Hooker.
+Her third novel, published in 1997 and set in the late 1980s New York art world, was When the Sons of Heaven Meet the Daughters of the Earth.
+It recounted the rise and fall of the young painter, Isaac Hooker.

 Eberstadt began writing essays and criticism for such publications as Commentary, The New Yorker, Vogue, The New York Times Magazine, and Vanity Fair.
 Her widely cited essay "The Palace and the City", about the Sicilian writer Giuseppe Tomasi di Lampedusa and the politics of urban restoration in Palermo, was published in the December 23, 1991, issue of The New Yorker.
 Writer Daniel Mendelsohn cited Eberstadt's essay as his all-time favorite piece in The New Yorker.

 In more recent years, she has worked extensively for The New York Times Magazine, publishing profiles of the Nobel Prize-winning novelist Orhan Pamuk, of Moroccan-based Spanish writer Juan Goytisolo, and the Portuguese novelist José Saramago, as well as of indie-rock group CocoRosie.
-Her work appeared in Architectural Digest.
+Her work also appeared in Architectural Digest, Granta, The European Review of Books.

 Following her pattern of a six-year interval between novels, Eberstadt published The Furies in 2003.
 Praised by Kirkus Reviews, Booklist, Publishers Weekly, and The New York Times Book Review, fellow writer Bret Easton Ellis called it "spellbinding", and The New York Observer said "The Furies veers pretty close to genius."

 John Updike, reviewing Little Money Street in The New Yorker, described Eberstadt as "ambitious, resourceful novelist".

+In 2024, Eberstadt published with Europa Editions a cultural memoir called Bite Your Friends: Stories of the Body Militant.
+In it, she discusses, in relation to herself, people in the arts, including Stephen Varble, Pussy Riot, Petr Pavlensky, and Pier Paolo Pasolini.